Last Updated 23.02.2023

 You're entering into a new relationship.
 How do you prevent your partner from cheating?
 How do you stop yourself from making the same mistakes in a new relationship if you have a history of cheating?

-That's a challenging set of questions.
+That's a challenging set of questions, and you don't want to come up with the wrong answers.
 You don't want to build relationships with new partners around fears of cheating.
 You also don't want to constantly monitor your relationship or worry that you aren't adequate.

 What you can do is cheat-proof your relationship by creating a safe and supportive relationship dynamic for both of you.
 When people are free to express themselves, talk about needs that aren't being met, or simply walk away if they are unhappy, they are less likely to cheat.